MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/chgport.md

 ---
 # chgport

-> Applies to: Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Lists or changes the COM port mappings to be compatible with MS-DOS applications.